franciscoengenheiro/concurrent-problem-sets/README.md

     - the thread is interrupted while waiting for the queue to be not full and throws an `InterruptedException`.
     - the thread willing-to-wait timeout expires and returns `false`.
 - **Additional notes**:
-    - If a thread is interrupted but another thread completed this thread request to enqueue a message, it will still return `true` but will throw an `InterruptedException` if blocked again.
+    - If a thread is interrupted but another thread completed this thread request to enqueue a message, it will still return `true` but will throw an `InterruptedException` if blocked again (since the interrupt flag is rearmed).
       - A thread that specifies a timeout of *zero* will not wait and will return `false` immediately if it did not enqueue the message.

 `TryDequeue`:
 - **Paths** - The thread can take two major paths when calling this method: